restful-ws/restful-ws.github.io/rest/understanding-rest.md

-[misappropriation of the term](https://twobithistory.org/2020/06/28/rest.html), REST, when understood as its originator conceived, provides something quite special.
-API authors who fully embrace
-Fielding's REST achieve benefits beyond what resource-oriented Web API authors enjoy.
+[misappropriation of the term](https://twobithistory.org/2020/06/28/rest.html), REST, when understood as its originator conceived, is something quite special.
+API authors who embrace Fielding's REST achieve benefits beyond what resource-oriented Web API authors enjoy.